ju1ce/April-Tag-VR-FullBody-Tracker/README.md

 # April-Tag-VR-FullBody-Tracker
 Full-body tracking in VR using AprilTag markers.

-This is my second attemt at creating a full-body tracking system using fiducial markers.
+This is my second attempt at creating a full-body tracking system using fiducial markers.
 This should enable people to get fullbody tracking for free, using only a phone and some cardboard.
 It is possible to get pretty good tracking with trackers of sizes as small as 10cm and a PS eye camera of 640x480 resolution.
 Increasing the marker size or using a higher resolution and faster phone camera further improves tracking.

 To use, you will have to make three trackers - one for each leg and one for hips.
 Using only leg trackers will not work in VRChat!